Chant Down Babylon

 So come we go chant down Babylon one more time

-Me say, Music you're - music you're the key
+Me say, music you're, music you're the key

-Talk to who?
-Please talk to me, bring the voice of the Rastaman
+Bring the voice of, of the Rastaman

-Communicating to - 'cating to everyone
+Communicating to, 'cating to everyone

-How I (know) - how I know, how I (know) - how I know
+How I (know), how I know

 And that's how I know